 Dinah Lance, Black Canary, is a singer and driver for Black Mask (I’ll get to him).
 Rene Montoya is a cop who isn’t appreciated and keeps getting her credit taken from her.
 Cassandra Cain is a kid trying to survive by being a pickpocket, and Helena Bertinelli, (They call me…) Huntress, is a woman on a mission of vengeance.

 But what’s a team-up without a villain?
 And let me tell you, Ewan McGregor as Black Mask was NOTHING like I expected…and I loved every minute of him on screen.
-This isn’t the Roman Sionis of the comics, this version is flamboyant, hilarious, deranged, scary, funny, and a man who knows what he wants…even if he doesn’t realize it at the time.
+This isn’t the Roman Sionis of the comics.
+This version is flamboyant, hilarious, deranged, scary, funny, and a man who knows what he wants…even if he doesn’t realize it at the time.
 Seriously, McGregor KILLS it as Black Mask and might be in my Top 5 of comic book villains ever.
 He’s the perfect foil for the Birds of Prey and it made the movie all the sweeter.

-Mary Elizabeth-Winstead, Rosie Perez, Jurnee Smollett-Bell, and Ella Jay Bosco all add their own elements to the film to make it rise above others.
+Mary Elizabeth-Winstead, Rosie Perez, Jurnee Smollett-Bell, and Ella Jay Basco all add their own elements to the film to make it rise above others.
 My only real complaint at times is that they don’t get more time to shine, especially Elizabeth-Windstead’s Huntress.
 But they make do with the time they got, and it shows.

 From Huntress’ social awkwardness (“I don’t have rage issues!”) to Dinah fighting her family legacy and trying to survive, to Montoya trying to show her value and Cain learning from Harley, it’s all good stuff.
 In fact, I LOVED the “buddy movie” bits with Harley and Cassandra a lot because it was really well written and acted.

 Before I get to my negatives (yes, there are negatives…) I must give a shoutout to some of the people who made this movie possible from the comic world.
-If you’re a fan of Jimmy Palmiotti and Amanda Conner, Gail Simone, Julie and Shawna Benson, Paul Dini and others who helped make the Birds of Prey and Harley Quinn comics and stories, you’re going to see a LOT of references to them here.
+If you’re a fan of Jimmy Palmiotti and Amanda Conner, Gail Simone, Julie and Shawna Benson, Paul Dini and others who helped make the Birds of Prey and Harley Quinn comics, you’re going to see a LOT of references to them here.

 I won’t lie, there are some things that do stick out.
 For example, because Harley is telling the story, we have a lot of jump cuts and timeline issues.
 If you’ve seen Season 1 of The Witcher, it’s that kind of thing.
 To be clear, The Witcher was MUCH worse with its timelines, but it’s the same idea.